 Reading the vessels

-When peering into your eyes, optometrists would quite likely see a branching network of veins and arteries – the veins being darker and thicker, while the arteries are thinner and have a brighter red colour.
+Peering into your eyes, optometrists would probably see a branching network of veins and arteries – the veins being darker and thicker, while the arteries are thinner with a brighter red colour.

 Certain changes in the appearance of this thin webbing of arteries suggest that the patient may have arteriosclerosis (hardening of the arteries) or hypertension (high blood pressure.)